 - Learn more about Muskegon River access points and Henning Park.

-The Thornapple access is located off of Thornapple Road about a mile north of M-82.
+The Thornapple access is a Michigan DNR access point located off of Thornapple Road about a mile north of M-82.
 Restrooms are available at both the Thornapple access and Henning Park.
 Henning Park also has picnic areas and campground facilities.
 A vehicle permit (fee) is required for Henning Park.
 The City of Newaygo is just downstream of Henning Park, and is also an easy drive southwest from the park for other amenities.

 What to See